Backcountry Skiing & Splitboarding

 All of the above will be covered throughout the day in discussions, practice and actual application.

 In regards to travel and terrain, you will be heading into the Musical Bumps area behind Whistler; or, into the backcountry behind Blackcomb.
-Final decision will be made on the Saturday morning based on current conditions and if there are any lift closures affecting access on either mountain.
+The final decision will be made on the morning of your tour, based on current conditions and if there are any lift closures affecting access on either mountain.
 The Whistler Backcountry Map by John Baldwin is the best map for both these areas if you are interested, though you do not need to have this.

 Plan for a full day of touring into the backcountry, please be prepared for a lot of touring and skiing in a variety of weather and snow conditions.
 You will alternate between periods of uphill travel of about 1 hour, with skiing downhill.
 Please choose clothing that allows for ease of layering systems to adjust between uphill and downhill skiing activities.